GRAMCTRL/.github/profile/README.md

 Follow us on Twitter/X at [@GRAMControllers](https://x.com/GRAMControllers).

-Thank you for being part of the GRAM Digital Controllers journey.
+Thank you for being part of the GRAM Fam!